franciscovillaescusa/CMD/docs/source/data.rst

 There are several ways to match CMD.

 1. The 2D maps and 3D grids can be matched across fields within the same simulation type.
 For instance, the maps number 2786 of the files ``Maps_ne_IllustrisTNG_LH_z=0.0.npy`` and ``Maps_B_IllustrisTNG_LH_z=0.0.npy`` represent the same region of the same simulation.
 The only difference is that the first map will show the electron abundance while the second shows the magnetic fields.
 The same thing applies to the 3D grids.
-For instance, the grids number 621 of the files ``Grids_HI_SIMBA_LH_128_z=0.0.npy`` and ``Grids_Mgas_SIMBA_LH_128_z=0.0.npy`` represent the same volume of the same simulation with the only difference that the first grid shows the neutral hydrogen mass while the second contains the gas mass.
+For instance, the grids number 621 of the files ``Grids_HI_SIMBA_LH_128_z=0.0.npy`` and ``Grids_Mgas_SIMBA_LH_128_z=0.0.npy`` represent the same volume of the same simulation with the only difference that the first grid shows the neutral hydrogen mass density while the second contains the gas density.

 .. warning::